OnurFurkanUnal/furkan-angular7-node10-npm6/README.md

 You must create bookmark and bookmark_test database before prestart

-To upload all frontend files inside public directory and migrate database tables to postgresSQL
+To upload all frontend files inside public directory and migrate database tables to postgresSQL (Note if you are getting NODE_ENV error you must do npm install -g win-node-env)
 * $ npm run prestart

 To start App